Lola T240 and Lola T242 car-by-car histories

 Bought by Jean de la Bruyere (Edmonton, Alberta, Canada) for Max Mizejewski (Woodland Hills, CA) to race in SCCA Formula B in 1971 as "The Edmonton Flyer", after an initial project involving a March 71BM fell apart.
 Raced by Mizejewski in two early races of the Canadian FB series, at Edmonton (as #27) and at Mont-Tremblant (as #97).
 The number #97 appears on a red T240 later in 1971, and in 1972, and it seems highly likely that this was the same car.
-It was used by Brooks Frybarger (Carmel, CA) in a SCCA Regional at Riverside in October 1971, and then by Gordon Strom (Santa Cruz, CA/Sunnyvale, CA), entered by The Tex-All Comp, at two raced at Riverside in February 1972.
+It was used by Brooks Frybarger (Carmel, CA) in an SCCA Regional at Riverside in October 1971, and then by Gordon Strom (Santa Cruz, CA/Sunnyvale, CA), entered by The Tex-All Comp, at two raced at Riverside in February 1972.
 Frybarger then raced it in four more northern California FB events from April to June 1972, including the Pro FB race at Laguna Seca in May.
 Then sold to Charlie Powell (Riverside, CA), also sometimes called Chuck Powell, who raced it in Formula B in 1972 and early 1973.
 His only known races in the car are at his home town track but he may have ventured further afield.
 He crashed the car in an SCCA National in Feb 1973, when he flipped sideways and landed upside down on the barrier, resulting in a 10-day stay in hospital.
 He acquired a replacement car for 1974, now known to be HU6.
 The fate of this first car is unknown, but it is assumed to no longer exist.

-Driven by: Max Mizejewski, Brooks Frybarger and Gordon Strom.
+Driven by: Max Mizejewski, Brooks Frybarger, Gordon Strom and Charlie Powell.
 First race: Edmonton (R1), 20 Jun 1971.
-Total of 7 recorded races.
+Total of 12 recorded races.

 Rocky Moran (Arcadia, CA) raced a black #10 Lola T240 in the 1971 US FB Pro series.
 At the end of the season, Rocky recalls that he sold it to someone in Boulder, Colorado.
 This must be Bill Bachman (Boulder, CO/Nederland, CO) who raced a Transcendental Racing Lola in MWDiv Formula B in 1972.
 Bachman raced the Lola in a Wichita Region SCCA National at Hutchinson in June 1972, finishing second overall and winning the two-car FB class.
 He ended the season on 16 points and qualified for the Runoffs, Although he was a non-starter at Road Atlanta, his car was identified in the programme as a Lola T240.
-He retained the car for 1973, scoring four points in MWDiv by early June but he did not add to his score so it is possible this car went to fellow Boulder resident Carl McIntyre who scored 15 points in MWDiv FB that season.
+He retained the car for 1973, finishing third in class at MAR in May, but he did not add to his score so it is possible this car went to fellow Boulder resident Carl McIntyre who raced a Lola T240 in MWDiv FB later that season.
 Subsequent history unknown.

 Chuck Sarich (McLean, VA/Rockville, MD) drove a silver/black/orange #57 Quicksilver Racing Ent Inc Lola T240 in the 1971 US FB Pro series.
 Nothing more known.